thrawnofthedead/rhcsa9-notes-consolidated/Configure local storage.md

     * The `/etc/fstab` file will need a new entry for the swap so that it is created persistently.
 # Storage

-## General notes

-### Deleting partitions
-Deleting partitions in Fdisk does not delete the data on the partition.
-The only thing that's deleted is a line in the partition table.
-If you delete a partition in order to extend it, when you create a new one, Fdisk asks "*Do you want to remove the signature?
-[Y]es/[N]o"*
-Select **no**, otherwise you will delete all data on the partition.

 ### Listing devices
-To see disks and partitions. ``lsblk``
-If for some reason you don't think that is correct you can ``cat /proc/partitions``

 ## Mount